FrederikTobner/JANUS/book/src/chapter-04-memory/README.md

-# Part III: Memory Management
+# Chapter 4: Memory Management

-> *"Memory management is the art of controlling chaos."*
+> *"Controlling complexity is the essence of computer programming."
+> — Brian Kernighan

 This part covers the physical and virtual memory subsystems that form the foundation of the kernel.